 Do you detest the extra clutter that the holidays can bring into your home?
-Perhaps it’s time to talk to friends and family about gift giving and how it can be a more enjoyable and rewarding experience for all involved.
+Perhaps it’s time to talk to friends and family gifts and how to make it a more enjoyable and rewarding experience for all involved.

 Talking to Friends and Family About Gifts